Sony RX10 versus Sony RX10 IV

 The RX10 IV is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the RX10 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX10 was succeeded by the Sony RX10 II.

 So what conclusions can be drawn?
 Is the Sony RX10 better than the Sony RX10 IV or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - Less heavy: Is lighter (by 282g or 26 percent) and hence easier to carry around.